TinyStepper

 Why it helps

 Pouring and scooping water strengthens the wrist control and hand muscles needed for writing and self-feeding.
 The calming sensory quality of water play helps regulate emotions, while experimenting with volume introduces early maths concepts.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations